olofd/react-native-photos-framework/README.md

 ~~~~
 Delete asset.

-***

 ##Images/Photo-Assets
 An Image/Photo-asset is fully compatible with RN's `<Image source={asset.image}></Image>`-tag.
 This includes all resizeModes.
-NOTE: Use the property .image on an asset for the <Image>-tag.
+NOTE: Use the property `.image` on an asset for the `<Image>`-tag.
 Otherwise
 RN will freeze your asset object.
-And they are, right now at least mutable.
+And they are, right now at least, mutable.

 ##Image-Asset instance-methods: